 - Lastly, once a solution is provided and the ticket is closed,

-- include the Slack thread in your summary for future AER lookup
+- include the Slack thread in your summary for future SE lookup

 - update relevant pages on docs for future customer questions